 Equal Opportunities Policy

-It is our policy not to discriminate against our workers on the basis of their gender, sexual orientation, marital or civil partner status, gender reassignment, race, religion or belief, colour, nationality, ethnic or national origin, disability or age, pregnancy or trade union membership or the fact that they are a part-time worker or a fixed-term employee.
+It is our policy not to discriminate against our workers or applicants on the basis of their gender, sexual orientation, marital or civil partner status, gender reassignment, race, religion or belief, colour, nationality, ethnic or national origin, disability or age, pregnancy, trade union membership, or the fact that they are a part-time worker or a fixed-term employee.

 Subzero (Grimsby) Ltd